AItransCompetition/Meet-Deadline-Requirements-Challenge/README.md

 - block_queue

   > This parameter is a list object composed of currently sendable blocks.
-It is recommended to read about its detailed description : [block_queue](https://github.com/AItransCompetition/simple_emulator/tree/mmgc#table--block_queue)
+It is recommended to read about its detailed description: [block_queue](https://github.com/AItransCompetition/simple_emulator/tree/mmgc#table--block_queue)

 **Output**: Returns the index of the block to be sent.
-For example, returning `0` means to send the first block in `block_queue`.
+For example, returning `0` means the first block in `block_queue` will be sent.

 ## Bandwidth Estimator